CLARIAH/ineo-content/README.md

 ---
 ```

-For tools, we use either the `identifier` or `group` field to link to
+For *tools*, we use either the `identifier` or `group` field to link to
 <https://tools.clariah.nl>.
-The former links to an exact resource, the latter
-to a group or tool suite because the level of granularity offered on
-<https://tools.clariah.nl> may be too fine-grained compared to what is
+The `identifier` links to an exact resource, such as `frog` for <https://tools.clariah.nl/frog>, i.e. it is identical to what appears in the URL.
+The other one, `group`, links to a group or tool suite because the level of granularity offered on <https://tools.clariah.nl> may be too fine-grained compared to what is
 desirable for Ineo or other portals.
+It should be exact name of the group as it appears on the tool discovery overview.
+The name s of the groups an be easily spotted by looking at the table of contents there; the groups are the ones with sub-items.

 ```markdown
 ---